-One has to balance the desire for the menu to look appealing while at the same time display sufficient information to meet the needs of different customers.
-The danger is on the one hand creating something that looks like a beautiful work of art but which conveys too little, while on the other hand presenting something that looks like an Excel spreadsheet.
+It is important to balance the visual aspects of the menu – keeping it visually appealing while at the same time display sufficient information to meet the needs of different customers.
+The danger is in creating something that looks like a beautiful work of art but which conveys too little, or, on the other hand, presenting something that looks like an unappealing Excel spreadsheet.

 We were recently commissioned by a fast food company in the US to evaluate several menu designs that could meet this challenge.
 This is a fast food chain that is especially popular during lunchtimes and among local office workers, where most purchases are takeaways.
 According to the brief, one of the key problems was the build-up of a queue backlog during peak times.
 This was not necessarily due to shortage of staff or slowness of the delivery process, but more often caused by the amount of time it took customers to choose their meal.
 So the solution was to design a new menu board that would cover all of the needs described above, but at the same time help customers in the queue make quicker decisions.
 The creative team produced six main design themes, based firstly on aesthetics and then on the information conveyed through different kinds of layouts.